This Lannan Notable Book Award recognizes Democracy Incorporated: Managed Democracy and the Specter of Inverted Totalitarianism by Sheldon Wolin.

 ”...a new, comprehensive diagnosis of our failings as a democratic polity by one of our most seasoned and respected political philosophers.” — Chalmers Johnson

-Sheldon S. Wolin, born in 1922, is Emeritus Professor of Politics at Princeton University.
+Sheldon S. Wolin (1922-2015) was Emeritus Professor of Politics at Princeton University.
 He taught political theory for 40 years at Oberlin College, the Universities of California, Berkeley, Santa Cruz, and Los Angeles, Princeton University, Cornell University, and Oxford University.

-His newest book, Democracy Incorporated: Managed Democracy and the Specter of Inverted Totalitarianism, is a devastating critique of the contemporary government of the United States—including what has happened to it in recent years and what must be done if it is not to disappear into history along with its classic totalitarian predecessors: Fascist Italy, Nazi Germany and Bolshevik Russia.
-“With his fundamental grasp of political theory and restless spirit to get at the essence of what threatens modern democracy,” Rakesh Khurana writes, “Wolin demonstrates that the threats to our democratic traditions and institutions are not always from outside, but may come from within.”Additional Sheldon S. Wolin information and links.
+His last book, Democracy Incorporated: Managed Democracy and the Specter of Inverted Totalitarianism, was a devastating critique of the contemporary government of the United States—including what happened to it in recent years and what must be done if it is not to disappear into history along with its classic totalitarian predecessors: Fascist Italy, Nazi Germany and Bolshevik Russia.
+“With his fundamental grasp of political theory and restless spirit to get at the essence of what threatens modern democracy,” Rakesh Khurana wrote, "Wolin demonstrates that the threats to our democratic traditions and institutions are not always from outside, but may come from within.”Additional Sheldon S. Wolin information and links.